This is who you’re voting for, based on your tweets about Pelosi’s SOTU speech rip

 #PelosiTantrum

 You are deeply offended.
 How dare Nancy do something so disrespectful to Americans?
-When she ripped up that speech it was like she was ripping up the Constitution, or the deed to your house and gun, both of which she would confiscate if she had her way, because of socialism.
+When she ripped up that speech it was like she ripped up the Constitution, or the deed to your house and gun, both of which she would confiscate if she could, because of socialism.
 You are also appalled by the lack of decorum, something you value deeply in your leaders, and the lack of control.
 Obviously, Nancy’s feelings were hurt, and she lost her temper, and you absolutely hate it when leaders lose their temper because of hurt feelings.

 You’re voting for Trump.